 Undoubtedly, the Spring Festival is a golden season for media and e-commerce industries.
 In 2020, over 100 million smart TVs were actively in operation during the week of the Lunar New Year, when a majority of the users turned on their smart TV for over six hours.
 Chinese mobile users also spent a lot of time in entertainment apps, particularly short videos and streaming.
 Cinema visits have also become more and more popular in the last few years as a way to celebrate the festival, which is reflected by the constant growth of the box office revenue.
 On the other side, many Chinese e-commerce companies have scoped out the market potentials during the Spring Festival.
 The penetration rate of online shopping on platforms like T-mall or Taobao in the Chinese New Year is also rather high, especially in the urban area.

-Apart from the retail and entertainment industry, tourism is an industry which traditionally enjoy a skyrocketed growth for the long holiday, for both international and domestic travel, which is also famously known as the biggest annual human migration.
-Despite the boom in prices in such times, Chinese are still keen for leaving the country, or just a get-away weekend.
-In Spring Festival 2018, the favourite international destination for high end Chinese travellers was Australia, while their favourite domestic destination would be their hometown.
+Apart from the retail and entertainment industry, tourism is an industry which typically enjoys a skyrocketed growth for the long holiday, for both international and domestic travel.
+Despite the boom in prices in such times, Chinese consumers are still keen on leaving the country, even just for a get-away weekend.
+In Spring Festival 2018, the favorite international destination for high-end Chinese travelers was Australia, while their top domestic destination would be their hometown.